jose-raposo/car-insurance-buyers-web-app/README.md

 # Predicting possible Buyers!
 A Healthy Insurance Company will release a new product: car insurance for their clients.
 But the Sales team already have a limited number of phone offering calls and they´re interested to know what´s the best way to direct this calls according to their clients.
 Let´s help them answering this question!

 The dataset of this project is available at https://www.kaggle.com/anmolkumar/health-insurance-cross-sell-prediction

+<b>Check the Web App of the project:</b>https://insurance-predictor-buyer.herokuapp.com/

 ## Steps of the problem:
 1 - Get insights about the database features